Particular/docs.particular.net/servicecontrol/queues.md

 ### Input queue

 Each ServiceControl Audit instance includes an input queue.
-This is currently not used.
+This is currently not used but is required for the ServiceControl Audit instance to run.

 - Template: `<instance name>`
 - Default value: **_Particular.ServiceControl.Audit_**